fxhash/fxhash-evm-core/docs/src/src/lib/Structs.sol/struct.InitInfo.md

 - `randomizer` Address of Randomizer contract
 - `renderer` Address of Renderer contract
 - `tagIds` Array of tag IDs describing the project
+- 'onchainData' Onchain data to be stored using SSTORE2 and available to renderers

 ```solidity